shellycs50/faq-fe/README.md

 ### Live Demo: https://faq-demo.robsheldrick.dev.io-academy.uk

 ## TODO:
-- Create a clear separation between matched results and unmatched results (potentially remove non matches from UI)
-- Find way to hide or remove dynamic navbar render delay (currently 'awaits' a cookies.get call on login) -> Quick Fix = loading screen or setting some global state as cookies feel hacky.
 - Mobile Layouts
 - Investigate ways to achieve more efficient than current 0(n log n) time for searching.
 No issues with such a small dataset but a great practice problem.